zeromicro/go-zero/readme.md

 ## 1. Backgrounds of go-zero

 At the beginning of 2018, we decided to re-design our system, from monolithic architecture with Java+MongoDB to microservice architecture.
-After researches and comparison, we chose to:
+After research and comparison, we chose to:

 * Golang based
   * great performance